-The app, which officially launched July 17 for Singapore, will move to the U.S. and recommend locations in California later this year.
+The app, which officially launched July 17, 2017, for Singapore, now recommends locations in California.
 The company plans to continue expanding by inviting local photographers worldwide to contribute to the program.
 The start-up encourages photographers to help by sharing half of the app’s revenue with the contributors.

 The second biggest way that Explorest differentiates itself from options like Streetography and Photo Hotspots is in the level of detail, Myers says, often listing information that isn’t easily accessible on the internet.
 For each location, Explorest lists the exact GPS coordinates and how far away that spot is from the user’s current location.
 While the program allows users to easily pull up directions inside Apple’s native Maps app with a tap, insight from the photographer on just how to get there is available, too, pointing out obscure locations and spots that require a bit of walking as well as noting whether it’s easier to hop on a subway or drive.